hobovirtual/tmc-sm-quickstart-guide/README.md

 # Quickstart Introduction
 This guide was tested on Tanzu Kubernetes Grid on vSphere.

-Please note: a lot of the configuration and instructions in this guide was inspired from various contributors at VMware.

-Remember: this setup is using unsupported configuration

 ## Prerequisite
-- a vSphere cluster with Tanzu Workload Management enabled
+- vSphere with Tanzu enabled on a vSphere cluster
 - a linux bootstrap machine with
     - carvel tools [installed](https://carvel.dev/)
     - kubectl cli installed